 Full Length Play

 Formerly known as Best Friend/Person/Girlfriend, Relationship Status introduces us to Elle Summers—a “walking college application” to most people, “loser” to some—who can’t wait to trade suburban Los Angeles and an abusive mother for Harvard and grown up conversations.
 That is, until her friend Matthew Durand asks her to be the “clean-up crew” to his soon-to-be ex-girlfriend Haley Moore and what begins as an awkward evening of crying turns into Haley and Elle spending every moment together.
 And maybe more?
 That depends on who you ask.
-Tackling sexuality, high school culture, and social media obsession, Relationship Status shows us how coming of age in the Internet era hasn’t gotten any easier.
+Tackling sexuality, high school culture, and social media obsession, Best Friend shows us how coming of age in the Internet era hasn’t gotten any easier.

-NYU Rita Goldberg Play Prize; April 2018.
+NYU Rita Goldberg Play Prize 2018.
 Directed by Alex Keegan.